rakhimov/scram/doc/report_layer.rst

 Encodings
 =========

-There is no specification for file encodings in OpenPSA MEF.
+There is no specification for file encodings in the Open-PSA MEF.
 SCRAM results are reported with the UTF-8 character set regardless of what the input file encodings are.